2009-2020 Dodge Journey: pros and cons, common problems

 2012 Dodge Journey.

-Compared to many other similar vehicles, a used Dodge Journey is not very expensive, but is it reliable?
-What are the reported problems?
+Compared to many other similar vehicles, a used Dodge Journey is not very expensive, but what are the pros and cons and common problems?

 Many owners of the 2009 and 2010 Journey mentioned that the engine wouldn't start at random; all you get is a click, as if the battery is dead.
 Of course, the battery must be checked first, as an old and weak battery can cause many electrical gremlins.
 Some owners said that the trick that worked for them was to try starting it in Neutral (with brakes applied) and if it starts, then the problem is related to the transmission range (PRNDL) switch or the shifter cable.
-Read more: Why a car won't start in Park but starts in Neutral?
+Read more: 2 Reasons Why a Car Won't Start in Park but Starts in Neutral

 Some owners mentioned that the control wire terminal at the starter must be checked as it might be loose or corroded.
 The battery terminals must also be checked as they could be corroded too.
 One owner said that the problem got fixed after a mechanic cleaned all the electric connections from the battery to the starter motor, including the ground cable connection.